 All college radios operate on a single frequency, allowing anyone within earshot of a radio to hear everything that is said by anyone using a radio or with a police scanner.
 For that reason (and for efficient response to the emergency), it is vital that all individuals using radios exercise discretion (in order to avoid spreading rumors and panic), speak in a businesslike fashion, and avoid clogging the frequency with unnecessary communications.

-A list of cell phones and numbers follows these pages.
-The Director of Communications will assign a Communications staff member to collect as many cell phones as necessary and deliver them to individuals who don’t have one but should.
-This Communications staff member will deliver a corrected list of phones and numbers to the Director of Communications.
+An Office of Communications staff member will collect as many cell phones as necessary and deliver them to individuals who don't have one but should.
+This Communications staff member will deliver a corrected list of phones and numbers to the head of Communications.

 Maintain communication with outside responders and emergency agencies.
 Gather all available information.
 The Incident Commander will assign someone who will respond to the County Emergency Center located at 2nd and Rose Streets and who will act as a liaison with all outside agencies.

-The Physical Plant Director, Security Director, Director of Communications, Health Center, and Dean of Students should have fully-charged emergency-frequency radios in their offices.
+The Physical Plant Director, Security Director, Chief Communications Officer, Health Center, and Dean of Students should have fully-charged emergency-frequency radios in their offices.
 For those without emergency-frequency radios, KONA 610 AM and 105.3 FM will broadcast emergency information in a large-scale disaster.

 In an emergency situation, rumors fly everywhere.
 Do not believe anything you hear until you know it for certain.
 Do not spread information you don't know for certain.
 Email is particularly liable to be used to spread unfounded rumors.
 Do not contribute to misinformation and potential panic.